 A kid that knows how to debug code is well on their way to becoming an unstoppable coder.
 Moreover, these methods are applicable to more than just coding for kids.
 Unplugged tasks ranging from math problems to complicated social situations can benefit from these same skills.

 Juni Learning offers a wide range of coding courses for kids ages 8–18 that teach computer science fundamentals like debugging, and more.
-Check out our curriculum or contact our admissions team for further information on all the ways that coding can put your student on the path to success.
+Check out our curriculum or speak with a Juni Advisor by calling (650) 263-4306 or emailing firstname.lastname@example.org for further information on all the ways that coding can put your student on the path to success.